Doctor Who series 13: Critical reception

 Doctor Who's thirteenth series has received positive reviews from critics.
-Series 13 holds an 84% critic approval rating on online review aggregation site Rotten Tomatoes with an average score of 6/10, based on 58 critic reviews.
+Series 13 holds an 82% critic approval rating on online review aggregation site Rotten Tomatoes with an average score of 6/10, based on 52 critic reviews.
 Metacritic calculated a weighted average score of 68 out of 100 from six reviews, indicating "generally favorable reviews".
+Critics were divided on the series, with most disliking it, but also finding some elements they liked, many of which were stated to be usual to Chibnall's writing.
+The massive number of underutilised characters was criticised, along with the overuse of exposition, and under-emphasised emotional beats.